Last updated on September 24th, 2023

 One in six people in India is diabetic.
-India has 77 million diabetic patients making the country the second-highest diabetic nation.
+India has 77 million diabetic patients, making the country the second-highest diabetic nation.
 By 2045 134 million people in India will become diabetic.
 This is alarming.
+Read this blog to know about diabetes.

 The biggest challenge in India concerning diabetes is a lack of awareness.
 48% of the diabetic patients in India were not aware that they are diabetic.
 Many still believe in myths and don’t have proper knowledge regarding the causes and the signs of diabetes.